Brake Bending

 Procedure:

-- Sheet thicknesses up to .177" gauge can be heated from one side.
-Above .177" gauge, two-sided heating is normally required to significantly enhance productivity.
+- Sheet thicknesses up to 0.177" gauge can be heated from one side.
+Above 0.177" gauge, two-sided heating is normally required to enhance productivity significantly.

--Heat source is removed and heated sheet is forced over or into mold where vacuum is applied.
+- Heat source is removed, and the heated sheet is forced over or into a mold where a vacuum is applied.

-- TUFFAK® GP Polycarbonate Sheet “sets up" very quickly compared to other thermoplastics and can be removed from the mold in a short period of time.
+- TUFFAK® GP Polycarbonate Sheet "sets up" very quickly compared to other thermoplastics and can be removed from the mold quickly.

 Caution:

-TUFFAK® GP Polycarbonate Sheet remains quite hot during this cycle and care must be observed when handling finished parts.
+- TUFFAK® GP Polycarbonate Sheet remains hot during this cycle, and care must be observed when handling finished parts.

-- Throughout the vacuum forming process, it is imperative that dust and dirt be controlled.
-TUFFAK® GP Polycarbonate Sheet has a static charge that attracts foreign particles which can create surface imperfections.
+- Throughout the vacuum forming process, dust and dirt must be controlled.
+TUFFAK® GP Polycarbonate Sheet has a static charge that attracts foreign particles, which can create surface imperfections.
 Molds also attract dust particles and should be cleaned to avoid creating surface defects.

 Shading and Screening